denitram/getting-cleaning-data/README.md

 The script runs in the folder 'UCI HAR Dataset' and expects the following files and folders:
 ./activity_labels.txt
 ./features_info.txt
 ./features.txt
 ./test/X_test.txt
 ./test/subject_test.txt
 ./test/y_test.txt
 ./train/X_train.txt
 ./train/subject_train.txt
 ./train/y_train.txt

 ## Step 1 - Merge the training and the test sets to create one data set.
-Merge the train and the test raw data together using rbind() and cbind() functions Step 1 delivers the data fram **data1** which contains 10299 observations and 563 variables
+Merge the `train` and the `test` raw data together using rbind() and cbind() functions Step 1 delivers the data frame **data1** which contains 10299 observations and 563 variables

 ## Step 2 -
 Requirements: